PublicDataLab/Recipes/hashtag_rankflow.md

     ![](https://i.imgur.com/EBaLrOF.png)
 5. Create visualisation using RankFlow tool
   - *Once you have formatted your data, you can copy and paste the data into the [RankFlow tool](http://labs.polsys.net/tools/rankflow/).*
-  - *In this example we will be making a visualisation which has a width of 2000, and height of 1000, specifying these in the boxes and then clicking "generate visualisation".*
+  - *In this example we will be making a visualisation which has a width of 2000, and height of 1000, specifying these in the boxes and then clicking "generate visualisation".
+2000x1000 is just an example, you may want the visualisation to be bigger or smaller or different dimensions depending on its size and what you would like to study.*
   - *Click "show labels" to display the hashtags in the visualisation.*
   - *Once your visualisation is finalised, you can click "generate SVG of current visualisation".*
   - *For finishing touches, you can also add annotations and a legend using graphics editing software.*
     ![](https://i.imgur.com/SY9BhwD.gif)

 # 🐙 Inspiration, acknowledgments and contributors